 5 Steps to Creating a Powerful Personal Online Brand

 Getting into blogging can be a great way to earn money from home, and can be done around existing commitments like a traditional 9-5 and or family.
 Plus, with the likes of social media and the opportunity for sponsored content, it can be quite the lucrative side hustle.
 Blogging is certainly something that is here to stay.
 Woo!
 As for brands and businesses, it can be a great way to advertise and promote easily to a global audience.
-The world wide web is allowing for more and more people to walk this path, without needing to have content experience or having to get a publisher to get copy published online.
+The worldwide web is allowing for more and more people to walk this path, without needing to have content experience or having to get a publisher to get copy published online.
 It is bringing this ability to the masses, and as such, is now an accessible way to earn some extra cash.
 CHA-CHING!

 But the real question is … how can the social web be used to create a following and to earn an income.
 In a world where many people are blogging and influencing, how can you stand out?

-Here are some examples of how you can best build your brand, and use your influence on the social web to inspire and make a difference to your life, whilst providing value to your followers.
+Here are some examples of how you can best build your brand, and use your influence on the social web to inspire and make a difference in your life, whilst providing value to your followers.

 Creating a Powerful and Personal Online Brand

 For many bloggers, seeing themselves as a brand can cause discomfort.
 It can seem a bit too much like a sales pitch.
 BUT, your brand can be honest, witty, clever, or silly, if that is who you are.
 Using the word brand doesn’t mean things have to suddenly become serious if that isn’t your end game.
-Staying authentic with the brand that you create for yourself is a win win, because you believe in it and it’s fun for your audience.
+Staying authentic with the brand that you create for yourself is a win-win, because you believe in it and it’s fun for your audience.

 Many businesses will look to do internal branding, which is a corporate philosophy focusing on bringing a company’s culture and identity to all of their employees.
-Even as a one man band, you can still do a little internal branding audit.
+Even as a one-man band, you can still do a little internal branding audit.
 Take this chance to evaluate what identity or ethos you want your content or influence to have.
 Be genuine and think about what will really work; people can spot falseness a mile off, so make sure you think wisely about what is genuine and sustainable for you.

 Start a Website or Blog